dymmond/asyncz/docs/triggers.md

 {!> ../docs_src/triggers/date/example2.py !}
 ```

-Do you want to run immediatly after adding the job?
+Do you want to run immediatly after adding the task?
 Don't specify any date then.

 ```python hl_lines="12"
 {!> ../docs_src/triggers/date/example3.py !}